-These resources encourage positivity, depth, nuance, faith, presence.
+These resources encourage positivity, depth, nuance, faith, presence… on topics that Go Greater Good believes to be significant.

 Podcasts